 Community Fruit Trees

-Thee Community Fruit Trees program has launched in Orlando, Florida!
+The Community Fruit Trees program has launched in Orlando, Florida!

 So far we have planted 110 Community Fruit Trees!

 A community fruit tree is a publicly owned fruit tree that is easily accessible for anyone to pick from.
 A sign next to the tree invites people to enjoy the fruit.
 Each tree can be found on the online map below that is brought to you by our friends at fallingfruit.org.
-The Community Fruit Trees we have planted so far are located at residential front yards and businesses with access from a public sidewalk, the medians between streets and sidewalk, schools, public parks, churchyards, and along bike trails.
+The Community Fruit Trees we have planted so far are located at residential front yards and businesses with access from a public sidewalk, the medians between streets and sidewalk, schools, public parks, churchyards and along bike trails.
 We plant fruit trees where people walk every day and where they are highly accessible.

 Using this map, you can find Community Fruit Trees near you.
 You can also use fallingfruit.org to find accessible fruit trees in your area.

 A fruit tree typically costs our program around $30 to plant and some time, but it has the potential to produce fruit for multiple generations of people to come.
-For the cost of a few bags of fruit, we can instead produce thousands of pounds of fruit that can feed hundreds of people over its lifetime.
+For the cost of a few bags of fruit, we can instead produce thousands of pounds of fruit that can feed hundreds of people over the trees lifetime.
 Fruit trees are one of the greatest investments we can make for our health, our communities and for the improvement of our natural environment.
 Fruit trees require minimal input at the start and minimal maintenance in the long run.

-Through the Community Fruit Tree Project, we aim to ensure that our neighbors have access to quality healthy food, reduce hunger, improve our natural environment for both people and other species, create a deeper connection to our food, and create independence from the globalized, industrial food system.
-A community fruit tree strengthens communities by bringing people together over food, creating a sharing mindset, and improving the air, soil, and water.
+Through the Community Fruit Tree Project, we aim to ensure that our neighbors have access to quality healthy food, reduce hunger, improve our natural environment for both people and other species, create a deeper connection to our food and create independence from the globalized, industrial food system.
+A Community Fruit Tree strengthens communities by bringing people together over food, creating a sharing mindset, and improving the air, soil and water.